DaveOkpare/deep-research/blog-post.md

 ## Implementation

-Built with:
+The system is built on Pydantic AI for structured agent outputs, FastAPI for streaming responses, and async processing throughout for efficient coordination.
+The complete implementation is available at [https://github.com/daveokpare/deep-research](https://github.com/daveokpare/deep-research).

-- Pydantic AI for structured outputs
+These patterns extend beyond research to any complex, multi-step AI tasks requiring reliable coordination between multiple agents.

-- FastAPI for streaming responses
+## Future Work

-- Async processing throughout
+This project lacks proper citations and comprehensive evaluation metrics comparing single vs multi-agent performance.

-The patterns extend beyond research to any complex, multi-step AI tasks requiring reliable coordination.
+Adding evaluation metrics would make this a more complete demo project by measuring research quality, completion time, and accuracy against baselines.